GIST-IRR/Parse-Focusing/README.md

 pip install -r requirements.txt
 ```

-### prepare dataset
+### Prepare dataset

-You can download the dataset and pretrained model (TN-PCFG and NBL-PCFG) from:  https://mega.nz/folder/OU5yiTjC#oeMYj1gBhqm2lRAdAvbOvw

-PTB:  ptb_cleaned.zip / CTB and SPRML: ctb_sprml_clean.zip
+If you need to download the datasets, please refer to [TN-PCFG](https://github.com/sustcsonglin/TN-PCFG).

 You can directly use the propocessed pickle file or create pickle file by your own